clux/probes/content/pages/about.md

 - [muslrust](https://github.com/clux/muslrust) :: a `x86_64-unknown-linux-musl` build image for the cloud
 - [tournament](https://github.com/clux/tournament) :: a suite of modules for managing state and lifecycles of competitions

 These days, **[kube](https://github.com/kube-rs/kube)** - which has grown from a personal yak to a cornerstone of the kubernetes rust ecosystem - takes most of my available open source times.
-See the [kubernetes tagged posts](/tags/kubernetes) for that.
+I used to [blog about it](/tags/kubernetes), but now this stuff ends up at [kube.rs](https://kube.rs) and my blog is not the best place for it.

 Past colleagues might remember me from these overly ambitious work projects:

-- 2018 [babylon/shipcat](https://github.com/clux/shipcat) :: a typed config management system for kubernetes microservices (a deployment tool they liked so much, [they un-opensourced it](https://twitter.com/sszynrae/status/1522589153384349697))
+- 2018 [babylon/shipcat](https://github.com/clux/shipcat) :: babylon's helmfile like microservice system ([safety fork](https://github.com/clux/shipcat) - was needed lol)
-- 2016 [cisco/lal](https://github.com/cisco/lal-build-manager) :: a language agnostic build system (the [old build team](https://github.com/orgs/lalbuild/people) technically has a [fork](https://github.com/lalbuild/lal), but most of our `C` days are over)
+- 2016 [cisco/lal](https://github.com/cisco/lal-build-manager) :: a language agnostic docker based build system ([safety fork](https://github.com/lalbuild/lal) by the [old build team](https://github.com/orgs/lalbuild/people))

 ### Roleplaying